jalcine/website/src/_posts/2015-07-16-blur-between-sense-of-tech-and-people.markdown

 ## So What?
 We Taking Group Photos?

 One can only assume how much of a deal this might be to Google.
 The chief architect didn't think it was a good thing.
+My tweet following is one a _LOT_ of people somehow over looked; at least the first sentence.

 {% twitter oembed https://twitter.com/yonatanzunger/status/615355996114804737 %}